jrockway/json-logs/README.md

 decisions on that, or delete fields, or add new fields.

 The JQ program is run after schema detection and validation.

+### Regular expressions

+You can pass `-g <regex>` to only show lines that match the provided regex. `-G` does the opposite, filtering out lines that match the regex (like `grep -v`).

+If provided, the JQ program is run regardless of the outcome of regex filtering, and can still filter the line out.
+(It can't add back a filtered line, though.)

 ## Highlighting